ConnorSweeneyDev/.config/readme.md

 # Cleaner UI
 For a better looking windows, follow these steps:
-- Press Windows + I and search `taskbar`, go to taskbar settings and turn on always hide taskbar under the taskbar behaviours.
+- Press Windows + I and search `taskbar`, go to taskbar settings and turn on "Automatically hide the taskbar" under the taskbar behaviours.
+- Search `multitasking` and turn off everything under the snap windows section except "Show my snapped windows when i hover over taskbar apps... ...when I press Alt+Tab".
 - Yasb &rightarrow; Run `winget install --id AmN.yasb` and replace the files there with the ones from this repository.
 After that right click `C:\Users\[USERNAME]\AppData\Local\Yasb\yasb.exe` and create a shortcut, then rename it to just `Yasb` and move that to